peterberkenbosch/sensible_rails_starter/README.md

 Contributions welcome 🤗

 > Any contribution that aligns with the vision of the SensibleRails Starter Template is welcome.
 >
-> **Note** that some implementaions will remain trunk based so users have the option of including them or not.
+> **Note** that some implementations will remain trunk-based, so users have the option of including them or not.
 ---